 |North Carolina Farm Bureau||$864|

 Your chosen amount of homeowners coverage impacts the insurance premiums you pay.
 In Charlotte, carrying $200K dwelling coverage costs an average of $796, while carrying additional coverage up to $400K costs $1,469 per year.

 Not every area of Charlotte has equal home insurance costs.
 One of the factors that insurers use when pricing your insurance policy is the number of claims filed in your surrounding area.
 As such, your neighborhood's location can drastically impact your home insurance rates.

-The cheapest home insurance rates in Charlotte are available in 28105.
-In 28105, the typical home insurance policy costs $1,195 per year — $0 less than the citywide average in Charlotte.
-If you’re looking for the areas with the least expensive homeowners insurance in Charlotte, have a look at the table below.
+The cheapest home insurance rates in Charlotte are available in 28105, 28202, and 28203.
+In these ZIP codes, the typical home insurance policy costs $1,195 per year — the same as the citywide average in Charlotte.

 |ZIP Code||Average Annual Home Insurance Rate|

-Other areas of Charlotte, it should be noted, face homeowners rates that are higher than the city average .
+Other areas of Charlotte, it should be noted, face homeowners rates that are higher than the city average.
 Such areas might face a higher risk of perils such as fires or severe weather events.
 Similarly, they may also have a higher rate of crimes such as burglary or vandalism.
-The most expensive ZIP code for homeowners insurance in Charlotte is 28105, where the average annual rate is $1,195.

 Homeowners have numerous choices to make when buying a homeowners policy, including the amount of their deductible.
 The deductible is the dollar amount that the insured must contribute toward a covered loss.
 Where you choose to set your homeowners deductible is directly related to the overall cost of your coverage.